 Looking back, the hardest thing for me wasn’t letting go of the only shot I got at Happily Ever After.
 The hardest thing for me was accepting who my ex revealed himself to be and THEN, letting go of the hope/dream/illusion of what he wasn’t – no matter how much social media begged to differ.

 If you’re scared that your ex is going to move on to be consistently consistent, empathetic, and in a better relationship with a better partner, ask yourself: “Where am I giving this person credit that they haven’t yet (or ever) earned?”

 If it takes YOU having to shine YOUR LIGHT on a relationship/partner to only THEN be able to marvel at their illumination, trust me when I say… they won’t continue to glow once the light has left the building.

 YOU created the happiness that you felt in your relationship.

 HOW LONG DOES IT TAKE TO GET OVER SOMEONE?
 KILLER #4: Prioritizing safety at all costs.

 No matter what happened in your breakup, all breakups are traumatizing.
 And when we experience trauma, the now blank space in front of us that used to be filled with so many plans for a future together scares us.

 We then moth-to-a-flame STICK to what makes us feel the most safe.

-So, I’d retreat back to my emotional pacifier of feeling rejected, abandoned, not good enough, angry and obsessive.
-This lead to serious delusion, avoidance, and denial about my ex because I couldn’t separate what he did/didn’t do from my own feelings of worthlessness.
+So, I’d retreat back to my emotional pacifier of feeling defective and like I deserved it.
+This lead to serious delusion and denial about my ex because I couldn’t separate what he did/didn’t do from my own feelings of worthlessness.

 And just like you can’t be in a state of denial and acceptance simultaneously, you can’t be avoidant and accountable at the same time either.
 I was unable to let go.